 2 hours

-NoteIf the number of retries exceeds 16, the interval for all subsequent retries is 2 hours.
+NoteIf the number of retries exceeds 16, the retry interval is 2 hours for each subsequent attempt.

-Ordered messages: The retry interval is a fixed time.
-For specific values, see Parameter limits.
+Ordered messages: The retry interval is fixed.
+For more information about the value, see Parameter limits.

 The maximum number of retries for a PushConsumer is controlled by the metadata of the consumer group.
-To change this value, see Modify maximum retries.
+For more information about how to modify this value, see Modify the maximum number of retries.

-For example, if the maximum number of retries is 3, the message can be delivered a maximum of 4 times: 1 original delivery and 3 retries.
+For example, if the maximum number of retries is 3, the message can be delivered up to 4 times: 1 delivery of the original message and 3 retries.

 Usage example